-ESP has been instrumental in promoting Science, Technology, Engineering and Maths (STEM) with Scotland’s colleges.
+ESP is instrumental in promoting Science, Technology, Engineering and Maths (STEM) with both Scotland’s colleges and its strategic partners.
 This has resulted in the colleges having a lead role in establishing the Regional STEM Hub Partnerships (a collaboration of relevant partners across all regions of Scotland).
-Consequently, ESP is an active member of the STEM Hub Steering Group and has convened a college STEM Lead Forum to support the development of Regional Strategies and Action Plans.
+Consequently, ESP is an active member of the STEM Hub Steering Group and has convened a college STEM Leads’ Forum to support the development of Regional Strategies and Action Plans.

 We have developed a number of strategic partnerships with a range of organisations, including;

-- Glasgow Science Centre: supporting Glasgow Science Centre to secure funding for Powering the Future on Tour and Idea 59.
+- Glasgow Science Centre: supporting Glasgow Science Centre to secure funding and promoting Powering the Future on Tour and Idea 59.

 - Developing the Young Workforce: Partnering with DYW to run regional Step into STEM events and assisting local employers in developing their STEM strategies and also signposting industry partners to Regional DYW activities aligned with those strategies.
 During the COVID-19 Lockdown STEM careers and associated college courses were promoted via the national e-DYW website.

 - Education Scotland: Close liaison with Education Scotland’s STEM Officers and Primary Science Development (RAiSE) Officers has resulted in improved promotion of STEM activities to schools.
 Along with the Improving Gender Balance and Equalities (IGBE) Officers, Education Scotland provides key support and advice on schools’ engagement to the regional partnerships.